rschumi0/ExAIS/README.md

-# ExAIS Executable AI Semantics
+# ExAIS: Executable AI Semantics
 This project aims to provide a Prolog specification of TensorFlow layers.
 Most layers are specified assuming statically given weights.
 Taking these weights as input parameter enables a deterministic computation of outputs for given inputs.
 The specification is executable and can run singular layers as well as complex graph models.